 Stage 2 – send the complaint to the Financial Ombudsman if it is rejected!

 This is easy, you can just do it online using the Ombudsman’s page that prompts you for all the details such as your name, address, who you are complaining against, how you would like the ombudsman to contact you etc.

 If you aren’t sure if your case is strong enough to do this, ask a question in the comments below the page with the template letter you used.

 “My debt has been sold on – who do I claim against?”

 If you get a cheque from the original lender, that won’t change the debt you still owe to the debt collector in your DMP.
-But you can use the money to make a Full & Final offer to one or more of your debts in your DMP – it doesn’t have to be used to clear the debt the PPI related to.
-This way getting a £800 refund of PPI could let you clear £1,500 or more of your remaining debt!
+But you can use the money to make a Full & Final offer to one or more of your debts in your DMP – it doesn’t have to be used to clear the debt the refund related to.
+This way getting an £800 refund could let you clear £1,500 or more of your remaining debt!

-All you are risking by making a PPI claim when you are in debt management is the cost of a few stamps.
+All you are risking by making an affordability complaint when you are in debt management is the time to send a couple of emails.
 And the gains could be potentially large.
 It’s well worth trying!

 This article was originally about PPI, but you can no longer make any PPI claims.

 Comments are now closed on this article.
 The best place for comments is the Main Affordability Complaint page for the sort of loan you have, see the links above.